Neurotech-Hub/Chemisense_v1-Arduino/README.md

 ## Usage
 ### Initialization (Power-up)
-The LED will be blue during the following:
+The LED will be blue during the following (and pulse green afterward):
 - Initialize serial port (USB)
 - Initialize IO
 - Initialize ADC